hubrigant/dotfiles/README.md

 git clone https://github.com/hubrigant/dotfiles ~/.dotfiles
 ```

+## Automated install
+I've included an installer script that puts everything in place.
+While it has been working fine on my systems, it hasn't been tested anywhere except on a Mac running Mojave and a Raspberry Pi running raspbian stretch, so proceed with caution.
+Even though the installer will do its best to make a backup for you, it might be a good idea to backup any of the dotfiles you already have first.

-## Exceute the install script
+### Exceute the install script
 To use the automatic installer, type the following:

 ```
 ~/.dotfiles/scripts/install_dotfiles.sh
 ```

-While the installer has been working fine on my systems, it hasn't been tested anywhere except on a Mac running Mojave and a Raspberry Pi running raspbian stretch, so proceed with caution.
-It would be a good idea to backup any of the dotfiles you may have already first.
+## Manual install
+If you don't want to, or can't, use the install script, the following are the steps to perform the installation manually.

+### Install autosuggestions plugin
+The [autosuggestions plugin](https://github.com/zsh-users/zsh-autosuggestions) is the only oh-my-zsh plugin I use that can't be installed yet via zgen, so you'll have to do this manually.

-## Create links to managed dotfiles
+### Create links to managed dotfiles
 ```
 rm ~/.aliases
 rm ~/.bundles.vim